casework/casework.github.io/releases/0.4.0/index.md

 ## Migration guidance

-A guide to migration from CASE 0.3.0 will be provided.
+Since release 0.4.0 is only additive to 0.3.0, migration from CASE 0.3.0 does not require alterations to existing data.

 ## Release Notes

 ### Focus

-The focus of this release is on providing an easy way to produce a provenance chain for evidence objects up to and including their moment of emergence in the investigation.
+The focus of this release is on:
+* providing an easy way to produce a provenance chain for evidence objects up to and including their moment of emergence in the investigation.
 This is modeled after the [PROV-O ontology](https://www.w3.org/TR/prov-o/).
+* upgrading to UCO 0.6.0, which includes changes brought forward by the CASE community.
+See also: https://unifiedcyberontology.org/releases/0.6.0/

 ### Changes